Louis de Silvestre: Life and work

 During this period, Silvestre completed, with the help of his wife, Marie-Catherine Hérault, many oil paintings and frescos, either in Dresden or in Warsaw.
 He painted many portraits of the King and Queen, as well as those of other leading aristocrats.
 He was responsible for the most important works in the Palace of Dresden, notably, subjects drawn from Ovid's Metamorphoses for several ceremonial bedrooms and several ceilings.
 On the death of Heinrich Christian Fehling (1654–1725), Silvestre was made Director of the Art Academy in Dresden.

 During the time he remained at the court of Dresden, Silvestre was known as much for his personality and his distinguished friends, as by his artistic talents.
 The great number of works that came from his brush and the generosity of his patrons allowed him to amass a considerable fortune, and, having achieved financial security, he retired and returned to France.
 Louis XV awarded him a pension of 1000 crowns and apartments in the Palais du Louvre itself.
-In 1752 he was appointed director of the Academy of Paris.
+Silvestre was elected Director of the Académie Royale de Peinture et de Sculpture in Paris in 1752, an office he held until his death.

 Louis de Silvestre died in Paris at the Palais du Louvre on 11 April 1760.

 "As for art", says Mariette, "he was not a painter without merit, but his style had nothing that was new or too exciting; one saw only in him a good follower of Bon Boulogne."

 Amongst Silvestre's students was the painter Jean-Eleazar Schenau, who later became director of the Dresden Academy and of the Meissen porcelain factory.
 His daughter Marie-Maximilienne also became a painter.